Project Baldwin

 Project Baldwin: North

+Project Baldwin is a mentoring initiative for first-generation and/or income-limited students attending Seattle Colleges to provide support, funding resources, and mentorship for Seattle Colleges’ affinity mentorship group initiatives and address the male achievement gap.
 Project Baldwin: North at North Seattle College is a collective of students, staff and faculty who connect to empower.
-We are here to build community and brotherhood to boost completion and transfer outcomes for underrepresented men of color at North Seattle College.
+We are here to build community and boost completion and transfer outcomes for Project Baldwin Scholars.

 P-roject Baldwin nsc